basarat/typescript-book/docs/javascript/null-undefined.md

 /// Imagine you are doing `foo.bar == undefined` where bar can be one of: console.log(undefined == undefined); // true
 console.log(null == undefined); // true

-console.log(0 == undefined); // false
-console.log('' == undefined); // false
+// You don't have to worry about falsy values making through this check console.log(0 == undefined); // false console.log('' == undefined); // false
 console.log(false == undefined); // false